Endell Street: St Paul's Hospital

-Founded in 1898, thus urology hospital took over the premises at No.24 after the British Lying-In Hospital closed; St Paul's Hospital closed in 1992.
+Founded in 1898, this urology hospital took over the premises at No.24 after the British Lying-In Hospital closed; St Paul's Hospital closed in 1992.

 Endell Street Military Hospital

 During the first world war a military hospital operated from No.36, staffed entirely by women.
-The hospital was opened in 1915 by suffragists Dr Flora Murray and Dr Louisa Garrett Anderson and treated 24,000 patients and carried out over 7,000 operations.
+The hospital was opened in 1915 by suffragists Dr Flora Murray and Dr Louisa Garrett Anderson and treated 24,000 patients and carried out more than 7,000 operations.
 It closed in 1919.

 Clubs

 The Caravan Club

-The basement of No.81 was home from July 1934 to the Caravan Club that advertised itself as "London's Greatest Bohemian Rendezvous said to be the most unconventional spot in town" which was code for being gay-friendly.
+The basement of No.81 was home from July 1934 to the Caravan Club, which advertised itself as "London's Greatest Bohemian Rendezvous said to be the most unconventional spot in town", code for being gay-friendly.
 The club helpfully promised "All night gaiety".
-It was run by Jack Rudolph Neaves, known as "Iron Foot Jack" on account of the metal leg brace he wore, and was frequented by both gay men and lesbian women.
+It was run by Jack Rudolph Neaves, known as Iron Foot Jack on account of the metal leg brace he wore, and was frequented by both gay men and lesbian women.
 It was financed by small-time criminal Billy Reynolds.

 The club came to the attention of the police almost straight away and in August local residents complained "It's absolutely a sink of iniquity."
 The club was raided on 25 August, with men arrested.
 Their trial at Bow Street Magistrates' Court caused a sensation reported in the News of the World.

+In July 2024, a property developer proposed that a rainbow plaque be added to the Endell Street site, now known as The Sail Loft.

 The Hospital Club

 The Hospital Club opened in 2003 at No.24 to serve the members of London's media and creative industries.
 It was on the site of the former St Paul's Hospital.
 It was used by the rock band Radiohead to record parts of their 2007 album In Rainbows and the 2008 live video In Rainbows – From the Basement.
-In 2020, the club closed permanently due to the effects of the COVID-19 pandemic and other "extenuating circumstances".
+In 2020, the club closed permanently owing to the effects of the COVID-19 pandemic and other "extenuating circumstances".